kbairak/outbox/README.md

 ### High priority

-- [ ] Similarly to how we support python 3.9.2+, make sure we have broad support for aio-pika, pydantic and sqlalchemy
 - [ ] We talk about pre-provisioning for RabbitMQ resources, maybe we should talk the same way about database migrations

 ### Medium priority